 ABB chose to keep with “plug in” connectors.
 They claim this makes the install quicker – I’m not sure about that – but it reduces the chance of water entering via damaged conduits or condensation entering through inadequate seals.

-While ABB UNO does not come standard with the ability to heat a hot water system with excess solar power, you can purchase an additional communications card for that purpose.
+While the ABB 5kW inverter does not come standard with the ability to heat a hot water system with excess solar power, you can purchase an additional communications card for that purpose.
 This card is also required for export control.
 As we’ll discuss later, this feature is not fully ready.

 The version shipped to Australia at the moment does not have a DC isolator inbuilt.
 That’s because we have a stupid regulation about inbuilt DC isolators that will hopefully be overturned soon.
 If the standard does get changed, the UNO will be modified to include a DC isolator.
 This will reduce installation cost and increase reliability.